How to Complete & File CMS-838 Medicare Credit Balance Reports: A Detailed Guide

 To help determine whether a refund is due to Medicare, another insurer, the patient, or beneficiary, refer to the sections of the manual [each provider manual will have the appropriate cite for that manual] that pertain to eligibility and **Medicare Secondary Payer (MSP) admissions procedures**.

-Submit a completed CMS-838 to your fiscal intermediary (FI) within 30 days after the close of each calendar quarter.
-Include in the report all Medicare credit balances shown in your accounting records (including transfer, holding or other general accounts used to accumulate credit balance funds) as of the last day of the reporting quarter.
+Submit a completed CMS-838 to your fiscal intermediary (FI) or Medicare Administrative Contractor (MAC) within 30 days after the close of each calendar quarter.
+Include in the report all Medicare credit balances shown in your accounting records (including transfer, holding, or other general accounts used to accumulate credit balance funds) as of the last day of the reporting quarter.

 Report all Medicare credit balances shown in your records regardless of when they occurred.
 You are responsible for reporting and repaying all improper or excess payments you have received from the time you began participating in the Medicare program.
 Once you identify and report a credit balance on the CMS-838 report, do not report the same credit balance on subsequent CMS-838 reports.

 The CMS-838 consists of a certification page and a detail page.
 An officer (the Chief Financial Officer or Chief Executive Officer) or the Administrator of your facility must sign and date the certification page.
-Even if no Medicare credit balances are shown in your records for the reporting quarter, you must still have the form signed and submitted to your FI in attestation of this fact.
+Even if no Medicare credit balances are shown in your records for the reporting quarter, you must still have the form signed and submitted to your FI/MAC in attestation of this fact.
 Only a signed certification page needs to be submitted if your facility has no Medicare credit balances as of the last day of the reporting quarter.
-An electronic file (or hard copy) of the certification page is available from your FI.
+An electronic file (or hard copy) of the certification page is available from your FI/MAC or the CMS Forms website.

-NOTE: Part B pertains only to services you provide which are billed to your FI.
+NOTE: Part B pertains only to services you provide which are billed to your FI/MAC.
 It does not pertain to physician and supplier services billed to carriers.

 Begin completing the CMS-838 by providing the information required in the heading area of the detail page(s) as follows: